larisahax/AWC_application/README.md

 After selecting data AWC uploads the data and is ready for launch.

-To see the final result of AWC press (Show)
+To see the final result of AWC press (Show).

-It is possible to see the clustering process for each point.
-Select a point in the window (AWC weights for one point), select  (movie) and then (Show) The results for the selected point will be shown in dynamics.

-Also it is possible to see the result of each step
+It is possible to see the result of each step.
-For that choose (step-by-step) and (Show)
+For that choose (step-by-step) and push (Show)
-Only one step will be taken each time you press
+Only one step will be taken each time you press (Show).

 To see the results for step k, choose the step (step k) and select (step-by-step)

+Also it is possible to see the clustering process for each point.
+Select a point in the window (AWC weights for one point), select  (movie) and then (Show).
+The results for the selected point will be shown in dynamics.
+(the regime (movie) perhaps will work slowly because of slow drawing, not the AWC)

-If one wants to see the dynamics for a selected point started from step k, choose (step k), select a point in (AWC weights for one point), then select (movie) and press (Show).
+Moreover if one wants to see the dynamics for a selected point started from step k, choose (step k), select a point in (AWC weights for one point), then select (movie) and press (Show).

 **Windows:**

 On the left there are 4 windows
-(AWC weights) - the weight matrix at the current step (AWC weights for one point) - weight values of the selected point with the rest colored from red to white (from high to low) (AWC clustering) - clustering based on weight matrix (plotting is heavy) (true/wanted clustering) - true (for ready data) and right (for normal Cluster) Clustering Top Right window
+(AWC weights) - the weight matrix at the current step (white means 1, black is 0)

+(AWC weights for one point) - shows the weights values between the selected point and the rest.
+The higher the weight, darker the color (from red to white - from 1 to 0).
+In other words this window shows one raw of the weight matrix at the current step

+(AWC clustering) - clustering based on weight matrix

+(true/wanted clustering) - true (for ready data) and optimal (for normal cluster) clustering.

+Top Right window

-(True / wanted weights) - true (for ready data) and the right (for normal cluster) weight matrix
+(True / wanted weights) - true (for ready data) and the optimal (for normal cluster) weight matrix.

 **Launch AWC**

-1) The (Lambda) parameter is set as recommended for given data sample, but it can be changed as desire
+1) The (Lambda) parameter is set as recommended for given data sample, but it can be changed as desired.

 2) (Show) shows the final result after the last step.